Frz013/Simple-Project/README.md

-A simple HTML/JS/CSS starter template
+A simpel website with HTML,CSS,JS